taylornordike/taylornordike/_posts/2021-03-12-The-Photographic-Life-of-Harriet-Tubman.md

 ![Harriet Tubman Timeline](https://taylornordike.github.io/taylornordike/images/HTTimeline.png)

 The final tab, entitled _Personal Reflections_, provided personal articles on Tubman’s life and influence by Annie Han, Daniella Welton, and Veronica Niamba.
 This section served to contextualize the information provided and apply it to the modern world despite the fact Tubman lived over a hundred years ago.
-I found the fact it was placed at the end very tactful - they give you all of this information then seamlessly transition into answering why it all matters.
+I found the fact it was placed at the end very tactful - they give you all of this information then seamlessly transition into answering the question 'why does this matter?'.

 **Technology**